|

 what could it be?
 Well, the Wardenclyffe tower was Tesla's purported

 Magnifying Transmitter.
-It differed from all other Tesla devices in two
+It differed from all other Tesla coils in two

 major respects: it contained an extremely extensive grounding system, and